-So you’ve been saving up to travel around Europe while freelancing, because if all you need is your computer, why not work from somewhere incredible for a summer?
+You’ve been saving up to travel around Europe while freelancing, because why not work from somewhere incredible for a summer?
 The big question is, how do you pack for multiple months of traveling when your backpack can't weigh more than 20 lbs to fly cheap European airlines, and temperatures will range from 83°F (Spain) to 40°F (Iceland)?
-Well, we pulled together a packing list of essentials for you, including a few items recommended by frequent freelancing backpackers that you may not have thought of!
+Well, we pulled together a packing list of essentials for you, including a few items recommended by frequent freelancing backpackers!

 1. Osprey Porter 46 Backpack

 Speaking from experience, this backpack is a lifesaver.
-It’s the largest backpacking bag you can find that is still the perfect size for a carry-on (meaning you won’t be charged any surprise extra fees by cheap European airlines).
-The straps are soft and form to your shoulders for comfort, and every pocket and clasp seems to be perfectly thought out to meet your many spontaneous needs.
-Comes in a variety of colors.
+It’s the largest backpacking bag you can find that is still the perfect size for a carry-on (meaning you won’t be charged any surprise fees by cheap European airlines).
+The straps are soft and form to your shoulders for comfort.
+Every pocket and clasp seems to be perfectly thought out to meet your many spontaneous needs.
 Oh, and did I mention that I dragged mine through camping trips and subway stations for about a year and it still looks brand new?

 2. World Travel Adapter Kit

 This isn’t a glamorous item, but if you plan to work remote, it’s definitely a necessary one.
 This world adapter kit easily changes to the 4 most common plug configurations used in over 150 countries.
 If you plan to travel to more than one country in your life, this world adapter is worth the $30 one time investment.

 3. Skyroam Mobile Hotspot: Global WiFi